 Install LAMP on Ubuntu 20.04 | Ubuntu 18.04

-Point: in this post we connected to Ubuntu 20.04 via SSH as the root user, If you don’t access with root user or use sudo usernames, please add the sudu command before every command we write below.
+In this post, we connected to Ubuntu 20.04 via SSH as the root user.
+If you don’t access with root user or use Sudo usernames, please add the Sudu command before every command we write below.

 For installing the Apache webserver on Ubuntu, you have to use an apt command like the following command:

 Once the installation is finished, you’ll need to adjust your firewall settings to allow HTTP and HTTPS traffic.
 UFW has different application profiles that you can leverage for accomplishing that.
 For opening Web server port on UFW, following command:

 After that, you can use the below command to check the status and enable the rule:

 If you see output like below, the configuration on UFW is OK for service on ports 80 and 443:

 Now, you can open the browser and use the static IP of your server to check everything is OK or not.

 How to Install MySQL Ubuntu Linux

 Now the Ubuntu server has a web server up and running, you need to install a database system to be able to store and manage data for your sites.
 For installing MySQL on ubuntu 20.04, run the following command: